Remedial notice review policy

 What happens to late applications

-If your application for internal review is late, we may still agree to review it if you can provide a reasonable explanation for why it's late and we agree that it should accept the late application.
+If your application for internal review is late, we may still agree to review it if you can provide a reasonable explanation for why it's late and we agree to accept the late application.

 To help us decide if we should accept your late application, you should explain: